-Creating the workplace in the 1.5 meter society goes further than moving desks; it offers the opportunity to redesign the way of working (together).
+Creating the workplace in the 1.5 meter society goes further than moving desks; it offers the opportunity to redesign and co-create the way of working (together).
 To embrace new possibilities and solve existing irritations that employees, employers and society had.

 Adjusting to the 1.5 meter society

 Working from home, remote meetings and remote drinks; it is now a piece of cake for many of us.
 The first weeks were all about setting up the workplace at home (my neck! my back!) and actively managing the home and work balance (‘no, mom is on the phone right now’).
 This new life now feels more and more normal.
-Slowly, we are already talking about ‘life after Corona’ and we are thinking about the design of the ‘1.5 meter society’.
+Slowly, we are already talking about ‘life after Corona’ and we are thinking about the design and co-creation of the ‘1.5 meter society’.
 The hospitality industry and retail are making plans for this, but organizations where employees traditionally work in the office are also wondering how they should adapt their workplaces and office spaces.

 It is of course obvious to move the desks a little further apart and to make a policy about how many people are allowed in the elevator and through the entrance gates at the same time.
 But then you’re not there yet.
 In fact, you create an impoverishment of the workplace; “It looks like the office garden we used to have, but with more distance.”